yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 **yETH**

-yETH is a user-governed liquidity pool token consisting of various Ethereum Liquid Staking Derivatives (LSDs). yETH represents one-to-one [beacon chain ETH](https://ethereum.org/en/upgrades/beacon-chain/) (a.k.a.
+yETH is a user-governed liquidity pool token consisting of various Ethereum Liquid Staking Derivatives (LSTs). yETH represents one-to-one [beacon chain ETH](https://ethereum.org/en/upgrades/beacon-chain/) (a.k.a.
 "ETH staked").

 yETH does not accrue any yield, it all goes to Staked yETH (st-yETH) holders, which makes yETH a good token to LP in stableswap pools like those on Curve.
 To acquire yETH, users can mint yETH by depositing LSTs, or swap against the yETH/ETH Curve pool.